gramaro.io

 • I have just left my job. -

-• We haven't been to Sweden yet. -
+• Mary has been to Canada twice. -

 • Has your cousin graduated from the university yet? -